Marco-Sap/OSDScripts/README.md

 # OSDScripts
-Scripts used for Configuration Manager OSD Task Sequence
+Scripts used for Configuration Manager or MDT OSD Task Sequence